nanoscamdb/NanoScamDB/README.md

 Generating should take a couple of minutes the first time or after a clean, but when `cache.json` is already present it should launch instantly.

-## Flags

-- `--clean` Clean up all the old files and folders
-- `--update` Manually update all content

 ## Contribute